-The Actuarial Function is overseen by an Arch Director (separate from the risk function holder).
+The Actuarial Function is overseen by an Arch Director.
 Actuarial function services are provided from within the wider Arch Group, which has appropriate actuarial resources and is entirely independent of operational aspects.

 Specific duties of the Actuarial Function include, but are not limited to: